runrig-coop/the-runrig-plan/roadmap-2024.md

   - Integrating with Other Apps & Services
   - Hosting Data & Services
 - [Building Community](#building-community)
-  - Documentation & outreach
+  - Workshops & Mutual Aid
-  - Workshops & training
+  - Education, Training & Research
-  - The Runrig Plan
+  - Documentation & Communication

 ## Lessons Learned in 2023
 Runrig got started in late-2022 first as a series of private journal entries and